Crossing Borders - Building Futures

 The 13th International Seminar of the European Forum for Restorative Justice (Athens, 16-17 May 2025) will focus on the transformative potential of restorative justice and restorative practices in addressing the vulnerabilities faced by children on the move.
 Identified by UNICEF as among the world's most at-risk populations, these children (i.e. refugees, unaccompanied minors, internally displaced children, and others) face significant threats of violence, exploitation, and discrimination.

 Drawing on the metaphor of an odyssey, a journey symbolizing both hardship and resilience, the seminar will explore how restorative approaches can address the unique needs of children on the move while creating inclusive spaces for dialogue and mutual understanding with host communities and institutions.
-This work aligns with Goal 16 of the United Nations 2030 Agenda for Sustainable Development, which emphasizes promoting peaceful and inclusive societies, ensuring access to justice for all, and building resilient institutions.
+This work aligns with Goal 16 of the United Nations 2030 Agenda for Sustainable Development, which emphasises promoting peaceful and inclusive societies, ensuring access to justice for all, and building resilient institutions.

 Date